Skip to main content

 • a long-cycle programme or a first- and second-cycle programme in the field corresponding to the subject or classes to be taught, and

-• professional / teacher training.
+• professional teacher training.

-Novice teachers (teachers who do not hold a so-called professional promotion grade) undertake a compulsory induction programme if they are employed at least on a half-time basis (1/2 of the statutory teaching load).
+Novice teachers (teachers who do not hold a so-called professional promotion grade) undertake a compulsory induction programme if they are employed at least on a half-time basis (½ of the compulsory teaching load et in the legislation).
 The completion of the induction phase is one of the preconditions for obtaining the first professional promotion grade.
-The legislation provides for two professional promotion grades, appointed teacher and chartered teacher, and lays down detailed requirements for promotion to each grade.

-The working time of a full-time teacher is 40 hours per week (for a 5-day work week) and includes hours for teaching classes and other education and care activities for pupils (teaching load), other activities resulting from the statutes of a nursery school, school or other educational institution, and activities related to the preparation for classes, and self-training and professional development.
-The mandatory teaching load for teachers in nursery schools and schools ranges from 18 to 25 hours (1 class hour lasting 45 minutes), depending on the type of nursery school or school.
+The working time of a full-time teacher is 40 hours per week (for a 5-day work week) and includes hours for teaching classes and other educational and childcare activities for pupils (teaching load), other activities resulting from the statutes of a nursery school, school or another educational institution, and activities related to the preparation for classes, and self-training and professional development.

 Academic teachers

-Within their autonomy, higher education institutions independently recruit teachers for all posts.
-However, aside from some exceptions, public institutions are required hold an open competition to employ a new teacher for indefinite time or a fixed term longer than 3 months and for more than half of the working time.
+Within their autonomy, higher education institutions independently recruit teachers for all positions.
+However, aside from some exceptions, public institutions are required hold an open competition to employ a new teacher for indefinite time or a fixed term longer than 3 months and for more than half of the full working time.

 Academic teachers work in a task-based system, where the working time is determined by tasks assigned to a teacher, but the legislation specifies the maximum annual teaching load.
 It ranges from 240 to 540 hours (1 class hour lasting 45 minutes), depending on the group of positions (research-and-teaching or teaching) and the specific position.

 The legislation on higher education does not set out any specific retirement arrangements for academic teachers.
 They may retire at the state pension age but usually work longer.
+Legislation

-Acts of Parliament and regulations concerning staff providing care to children aged up to 3 years
+Legislation concerning staff providing care to children aged up to 3 years

-Acts of Parliament and regulations concerning academic teachers
+Legislation concerning academic teachers